 - By Public Transport – Klamath Falls is the closest Amtrak bus station to Ashland.
-From Klamath Falls, you can take local shuttles or bus service to reach Ashland.
-The distance is around 60 miles (90 kilometres) between Klamath Falls and Ashland city centre.
+You can take local shuttles or Klamath Falls bus service to Ashland.
+The distance is around 60 miles (90 kilometers) between Klamath Falls and Ashland city center.

 Staying in a bed and breakfast in Ashland adds to the small-town experience in Ashland.
 There are several amazing B&Bs in Ashland.

 Consider staying at The McCall House Boutique Hotel, a historic Inn and bed and breakfast that offers a relaxing escape while being close to the city’s attractions.
 You can also consider staying close to the Oregon Shakespeare Festival at Winchester Inn.